Lifestyle in Budapest

 While there are many international brands in Budapest, young Hungarian designers offer an exciting shopping alternative.
-Király Street is a mile long and is known as Budapest's 'Design Street'.
+Király Street is known as Budapest's 'Design Street'.
 Here, expats can visit local fashion boutiques and browse the numerous home design shops full of locally made furniture.

 Nightlife in Budapest

 Hungarian wine is highly underrated abroad and, aside from the well-known Tokaji, the country boasts a number of great wines.
 Expats can head to the city’s numerous wine bars to sample various wines in beautiful surroundings, such as the area around the famous St Stephen's Basilica.